clojurists-together/clojuriststogether.org/resources/markdown/news/february-2019-monthly-update.md

 Hello CT Community -

-This month we present the first update from our new projects, Neanderthal and Aleph!
+This month we present the first update from our new projects, Neanderthal and Aleph.
 Thanks to everyone for your continued support of Clojurists Together!

 ## Neanderthal update